 In 1990 Britt and Ingvar with their youngest daughter, Lotta, came to see us.
 Lotta was in her upper teens.

 John bought a piano a few years before we left Paris for Genas.
-He made good progress in Paris where he had a teacher, but from Genas on, his piano playing got set on the back burner, and the final coup de grâce was when he started having pains in his hands.
+He made good progress in Paris where he had a teacher, but fafter we moved to Genas his piano playing got set on the back burner, and the final coup de grâce was when he started having pains in his hands.
 We managed finally to sell the piano, but at a price that was far too low.
-It was a superb piano that our Parisian pianist friend Jean-François had chosen.
-I remember well how, around closing time, Jean-François was playing to an audience of the entire personnel in the store.
+It was a superb piano that our Parisian pianist friend Jean-François Génat had chosen.
+I remember well how, around closing time in the piano store north of l’Etoile, Jean-François was playing to an audience of the entire personnel in the store.
 We finally let them close the store, however.

-After the Marguet family visited in 1986 there were our American friends, the Mezgers (Wes, physicist and Patsy, haute cuisine chef, graduated from the haute cuisine school in Paris.) with sons Mark and Karl from Nijmegen, Holland.
+After the Marguet family visited in 1986 there were our American friends, the Mezgers — Wes, physicist and Patsy, haute cuisine chef, graduate from the haute cuisine school in Paris — with sons Mark and Karl from Nijmegen, Holland.
+Wes taught particle physics at the university of Nijmegen.

 Roberto came to see us twice in Genas, once with adorable Marta and once by himself.
-Later on, in 1988 he arrived, that time with Marta, his wonderful woman and a psychotherapist from Buenos Aires.
-We loved her and of course we did the usual rounds of ‘special’-places.
+In 1988 he arrived, that time with Marta, his wonderful woman, a psychotherapist from Buenos Aires.
+We loved her and of course we did the usual rounds of ‘special’ places.
 I don’t quite know how Marta and I managed to have a conversation when Roberto was not around, but we did.
 Mainly she spoke Spanish and I spoke French.
-I had some Spanish when I studies Romance languages at the university, but our Peruvian teacher was very dull and I skipped a lot of classes.
-I also skipped the second year which was not obligatory.
+I had some Spanish when I studies Romance languages at the university in Lund, but our Peruvian teacher was very dull and I skipped a lot of classes.
+I also skipped the second year which was not compulsory.
 I did very well in the final exam anyway.
 We had to read three books, so I did learn some.
+I was just very bad at speaking Spanish.
+We were never made to speak anyway in class.

-They were followed by John’s parents and nephew Tucker who arrived from the Netherlands where he had visited with a friend.
+Roberto and Marta were followed by John’s parents and nephew Tucker who arrived from the Netherlands where he had visited with a friend.
 Next came the very dear old friends, the Mostellers from San Diego with daughter Maggie.
-We traveled quite a bit with them, through Switzerland, visiting a lot, on our way to Brand and Haus Kella Egg in Brandnertal, the Austrian Alps.
+We traveled quite a bit with them, through Switzerland, visiting a lot,here and there on our way to Brand and Haus Kella Egg in Brandnertal, the Austrian Alps.

-In the early winter 1987 the Génat family came to spend a couple of days with us on their way to skiing in the French Alps.
+In the early winter 1987 the Génat family, Jean-François, Fanielle and daughters, came to spend a couple of days with us on their way to skiing in the French Alps.
 They were among our very earliest friends to visit us.
-We knew them very well in Paris and we have also been back at their two-grand-piano apartment in Boulogne Billancourt at least a couple of times.
-Ondine has stayed with the violin and Ariane is an excellent pianist, like Dad.
+We knew them very well in Paris and we have also been back at their two-grand-piano apartment in Boulogne-Billancourt at least a couple of times.
+Ondine has stayed with the violin and Ariane is an excellent pianist, like Jean-François,.

 Around Christmas 1988 Andy and Trudy Davidson came to see us, a very special visit.
 Andy was a very special Ecole Centrale friend from Paris and Trudy his delightful and very young English wife.